 How To Care For Your Teeth During Cold & Flu Season

-It’s that time of year again, when colder spells start to strike, and with them comes an increased risk of picking up a cold, flu, fever or even Covid.
+It’s that time of year again, when colder spells start to strike, and with them comes an increased risk of picking up a cold, flu, fever or Covid.

 How to care for your teeth during cold and flu season